alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/coherence.md

 ## One-line definition

-Coherence is internal consistency across beliefs, commitments, and outputs, such that the system’s choices remain jointly satisfiable under pressure and over time.
+Coherence is internal consistency across beliefs, commitments, and outputs, such that the system’s choices do not contradict each other under pressure or over time.

 ## Operational test